rrva/docker-devdns/README.md

 See etcd/skydns for a more complete solution.

-Names, unlike skydock/progrium-registrator are short: it's $CONTAINER_NAME.dev if a container name contains dots that will form subdomains.
+Names, unlike skydock/progrium-registrator are short: it's $CONTAINER_NAME.dev.
+If a container name contains dots that will form subdomains.

 # Design